 What Is Withdrawal?

 However, some people may still undergo some degree of psychological withdrawal even if they’re not physically addicted.
 These people often have a psychological dependence: they believe that they need a drug or alcohol to function, even though this might not be the case.
+Acute withdrawal can be particularly intense and might require medically assisted treatment.

 Nonetheless, this self-imposed belief tends to lead to psychological withdrawal symptoms if they’re unable to get their fix.
-This also tends to occur in behavioural addictions that don’t involve the consumption of drugs or alcohol.
+This also tends to occur in behavioral addictions that don’t involve the consumption of drugs or alcohol.

 Psychological Withdrawal Symptoms

 Psychological withdrawal symptoms can vary in severity.
 They can be mild, moderate, or quite debilitating depending on the intensity of the addiction.
-These are some of the most common psychological withdrawal symptoms.
+These are some of the most common psychological withdrawal symptoms:

-• Anxiety
+- Anxiety

-• Social withdrawal
+- Social withdrawal

-• Emotional instability, depression
+- Emotional instability, depression

-• Irritability, anger, emotional outbursts
+- Irritability, anger, emotional outbursts

-• Self-doubt and self-confidence issues
+- Self-doubt and self-confidence issues

-• Delusions
+- Delusions

-• Negative belief patterns preventing one from achieving their goals
+- Negative belief patterns preventing one from achieving their goals

-• Anhedonia (being unable to find pleasure in activities)
+- Anhedonia (being unable to find pleasure in activities)

-• Difficulty thinking or processing situations, trouble concentrating
+- Difficulty thinking or processing situations, trouble concentrating

-• Inability to perform at cognitive tasks
+- Inability to perform at cognitive tasks

-• Memory problems
+- Memory problems

-• Intense cravings, thoughts about drugs or alcohol
+- Intense cravings, thoughts about drugs or alcohol

 As you can see, these problems can be very difficult.